Conditions: General Information

 You can use conditions in the following ways:

-• To disable an action depending on a condition: In this case, you should call the IsDisabledWhen method while adding an action to a screen configuration and provide a condition as a parameter.
-For an example, see Step 2 of the Workflow Actions: To Configure the Conditional Appearance of the Action activity.
+You should call the IsDisabledWhen method while adding an action to a screen configuration and provide a condition as a parameter.
+For an example, see Workflow Actions: To Configure the Conditional Appearance of the Action.

-• To hide a dialog box field depending on a condition: In this case, you call the IsHiddenWhen method while adding this field to a dialog box and provide a condition as a parameter.
-For details, see Configuration of the Fields of a Dialog Box.
+You call the IsHiddenWhen method while adding this field to a dialog box and provide a condition as a parameter.
+For details, see Workflow Dialog Boxes: Configuration of Fields.

-• To check whether a transition should be performed: To do this, you call the When method while adding the transition in a transition group and provide a condition as a parameter.
-This way, you can also create multiple transitions with a single initial state if these transitions should be triggered by the same action or event.
+To do this, you call the When method while adding the transition in a transition group and provide a condition as a parameter.
+This way, you can also create multiple transitions with a single initial workflow state if these transitions should be triggered by the same action or event.
 The transition is performed when the provided condition is true.
 An example is shown in the following code.

-For a full example, see Step 3 of the Transitions: To Implement a Group of Transitions activity.
+For the full example, see Transitions: To Implement a Group of Transitions.